MHF4U Course Grade 12 Advanced FunctionsCourse and Tutoring

 Western Engineering

-MHF4U Course
+MHF4U Course Delivery

 1. Small Class Sizes

-2. Step by Step Explanations
+2. Step by Step

-3. Building Foundations:
+3. Building

 For our students who are applying to universities, building a better foundational knowledge is key to success.
+This is achievable given the focus in our summer school, with only one single subject for the student.

-4. one-on-one Attention:
+4. One on One Attention:

 Success Stories